Recovery

 Via the API

-If you prefer programmatic access or want to integrate recovery into your own runbooks, the recover endpoint returns the generated SQL, an affected row count, and a list of operations.
+dbtrail Cloud exposes recovery as a REST endpoint for programmatic access — useful for integrating recovery into your own runbooks.
+It returns the generated SQL, an affected row count, and a list of operations.
 See the Recover API reference for full request/response details.

 Recovery parameters